tylerjaquish3/ffb/README.md

     - points by position (high/low) for each position
     - best/worst draft pick
 - chances of making playoffs, make request to playoffcomputer linked above
-- get keys from justin's account to get older data

 - draft order based on wives/gfs responses to something?